 Follow Parterre Flooring’s board Acoustic Wall Panels on Pinterest

 It is time-consuming and costly, but installing sound insulation material is an effective option for reducing noise in the office space.
 This noise reduction strategy makes the most sense during an office renovation or tenant fit up.

 10. Cubicles/Wall Partitions

-Parterre Flooring Systems specializes in providing its customers with the best quality luxury vinyl flooring available today—both in terms of design and noise reduction qualities.
-Compared to that of carpet, natural wood, porcelain, ceramic and concrete, Parterre’s dryback, loose lay and rigid core click options provide an aesthetically pleasing flooring solution; contact us today to learn more about the sound reduction qualities of our vinyl flooring products.
+Parterre specializes in providing its customers with the best quality engineered hardwood and LVT flooring available today in terms of design, durability and noise reduction qualities.
+Compared to that of carpet, porcelain, ceramic and concrete, Parterre’s dryback, loose lay, rigid core click LVT and engineered hardwood flooring options provide an aesthetically pleasing flooring solution; contact us today to learn more about the sound reduction qualities of our commercial flooring products.